Using this dialog/command you can edit the reference database entry that is currently marked in the candidate list at

 Manual input of diffraction dataIn order to enter the diffraction pattern (peak data) manually, you should first check the appropriate settings of the "Radiation wavelength" and "Abscissa" fields on the upper left hand side of the tabsheet.
 Afterwards, click on the "Add" button below the table to the right.
 Now enter the 2theta value (or d-value, depending on "Abscissa") of the first peak, then press <Tab> to advance to the second column and enter the corresponding intensity.
 Finally, press <Return> or <Tab> again in order to finish the input of the first peak; the peak will appear in the diffraction pattern to the left of the table.
 Continue entering the remaining peak data in a similar manner until you have finished.

 On the final tabsheet, both physical property data (density, color) and bibliographic information can be entered.
-If a complete set of crystal structure data is present on the corresponding tabsheet, you can (re-)calculate the density (which is an additional useful information for phase identification) simply by clicking on the "Calculate pattern" button on the "Diffraction pattern" tabsheet.
+If a complete set of crystal structure data is present on the corresponding tabsheet, you can (re-)calculate the density (which is an additional useful information for qualitative phase analysis) simply by clicking on the "Calculate pattern" button on the "Diffraction pattern" tabsheet.
 We also strongly recommend to enter measured density and color if available.

 Below, you can enter the bibliographic details, e.g. if the entry data originate from a scientific paper.
 When you enter the journal name, your input will be automatically expanded to the next matching journal name in the internal CODEN table.
 At the same time, the CODEN will be automatically set.
 This works also the other way round: If you know the CODEN for the journal, you can select it in the corresponding combobox in the lower left corner; the corresponding journal name will be set automatically.